wernerschuler/osTicket/README.md

    - Collapse Application Development Features --> Expand Common HTTP Features & Check all boxes --> OK

-   - To test that the installation has worked go to a web browser and enter 127.0.0.1 the browser should take you to a website that looks like the image below.
+   - To test that the installation is working go to a web browser and enter 127.0.0.1 the browser should take you to a website that looks like the image below.

      <img src="https://i.imgur.com/Qjc9OpI.png" height="60%" width="60%" alt="Disk Sanitization Steps"/>
   <br>